Kvyii/Ranni/README.md

 ## Features

 **Climb Logging** — Tap to log boulder routes by colour and grade.
-Supports gym-specific route systems (9 Degrees) and a generic V-scale option.
+Supports gym-specific route systems (9 Degrees), outdoor gyms with YDS and V grading, and a generic V-scale option.

 **Exercise Timer** — Create custom exercises with configurable sets, set duration, and rest timers.
 Audio cues signal when intervals end.

 **History & Progress** — Calendar view of past sessions and a progress graph with configurable metrics (top climbs, time range).

 **Scoring** — Each route grade has a point value; track your climbing score over time.

+**Injury Tracking** — Log and monitor injuries alongside your sessions.

 ## Tech Stack